-This course is designed for non-science majors who require a science elective, or science students without the necessary prerequisites for Biology 102 and 103.
+This course, containing similar material to that of BC Biology 12 and meeting the same requirements of BIO 060, is designed for non-science majors who require a science elective, or science students without the necessary prerequisites for BIO 102/103 or BIO 160/161.
 Topics include an introduction to concepts in cell biology beginning with basic concepts in chemistry, cell structure, cell energetics, cell division and genetics.
 The last part of the course will focus on human anatomy and physiology.
 Throughout the course the connection between the topics covered and human health will be emphasized.

-Prerequisite(s): C in Provincial English 12 or one of ENG 060, ENG 096, ENG 098, or ESL 090, or placement testing
+- C in one of Provincial English 12, NIC ENG 060, ENG 096, ENG 098, or ESL 090, or placement testing. - Take BIO-110L